syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-Gateway.md

 # BPMN gateway and its customization

 Gateway is used to control the flow of a process and it is represented as a diamond shape.
-To create a gateway, the shape property of the node should be set to [Gateway](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Controls.BpmnShapeType.html#fields#GateWay) and the [GatewayType](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnNodeViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnNodeViewModel_GatewayType) property can be set with any of the appropriate gateways.
+To create a gateway shape, the `Type` property of the `BpmnNodeViewModel` should be set to [Gateway](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Controls.BpmnShapeType.html#fields#GateWay) and the `GatewayType` property can be set to any of the appropriate [[GatewayType]](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Controls.GatewayType.html).
+The default[GatewayType](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnNodeViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnNodeViewModel_GatewayType) will be **None**.
 The following code example explains how to create a BPMN Gateway.

 {% tabs %}
 {% highlight xaml %}